joelvaneenwyk/js-dos-docs/Writerside/topics/contributing-emulators.md

 ## Server

 For simplicity, you can think that the server is a dosbox.
-In the future servers can be implemented with different emulators.
+In the future, servers can be implemented with different emulators.
 Now we support only **dosbox implementation** (look at `jsdos.cmake`).

 ### server_run()

 Client should run this function when it's ready to start dosbox.
 This function will start the emulator.
-Client should prepare file system for dosbox **it expects that `cwd` contains `.jsdos/dosbox.conf` file**.
+Client should prepare a file system for dosbox **it expects that `cwd` contains `.jsdos/dosbox.conf` file**.

 So you need to extract [js-dos bundle](jsdos-bundle.md) in some directory and start sokol binary